metersquared/metersquared.github.io/docs/personal.md

 Outside my studies, I try to become an active part in organizations and university life.
 I am also a badminton fanatic, my playing schedule is <strike>non-negotiable</strike> (Unfortunately, this is not the case during the pandemic).

-If I'm not busy with my studies and organization duties, I like to improve on my programming skills.

 ## Organization

 ### Member, Education Division of PPI Leipzig (Indonesian Student Union) (12.2018-12.2019)